 What are my top recommendations for Carnival activities?
 Take in the night-time canoe race through the streets of the UNESCO World Heritage City, where teams of canoeists carry their canoes to the St. Lawrence River along cobblestone streets.

-Cheer them on – and next day, watch the teams compete as they race from the Québec side of the river to Lévis (city on the opposite embankment) and back again.
+Cheer them on – and the next day, watch the teams compete as they race from the Québec side of the river to Lévis (a city on the opposite embankment) and back again.

 Meanwhile, a half-hour’s drive north of the city find Mont Sainte Anne where you can fat bike, x-country and downhill ski, board, paraglide, skate, view a ski museum, go ice canyoning – and then relax in a spa.

 Dog sledding is also available here so give it a go.

 Actually, Mont Sainte Anne is where I learned to “mush” – drive dogs behind a sled – and it was so much fun I’ve done it often, since.

 What I particularly like is that these animals are born and bred to run: they are wildly expressive and so if you’re like me, you’ll be laughing out loud (often) at their antics.